 Instructors in this program come from a wide range of backgrounds and have many years’ worth of practical experience within the varied field of software engineering, allowing them to communicate this valuable practice to students.
 Small class sizes offer personal attention from instructors, enabling students to flourish in an online environment for this cutting-edge graduate program.

-The Master of Science in Software Engineering program is offered online only.
+The Master of Science in Software Engineering program is offered online and at the university campus.

 Saint Leo University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).